MauricioBarriosB/docs-hub/README.md

 - **Document detail page** (`/documents/:id`) — a dedicated view with the full metadata and a download button. **Login is required** to open it; anonymous users are redirected to the login page and returned to the document after signing in.
+- **5-star ratings** — signed-in users rate a document from **1 to 5 stars**.
+A user has a single rating per document and can **edit it** at any time (the submission upserts).
+  The interactive control lives on the detail page (with hover preview); the **average rating + count** is shown read-only on both the home cards and the detail page, and refreshes automatically after voting.
+A reusable `StarRating` component renders half-stars for fractional averages and whole-star selection when interactive.
+- **Logged downloads** — downloading requires login, so every download is **attributed to the user** and recorded server-side (the file is fetched as an authenticated, signed blob).

 ### Admin panel (`/admin`, role-guarded)
 - **Moderation queue** — list pending documents and **approve** / **reject (with reason)**.
 - **Documents management** — list, filter by status, edit, delete.
 - **Categories management** — CRUD for languages & technologies (name, slug, type, icon).
 - **Users management** — list, toggle active, change role, soft delete.
+- **Downloads log** — paginated, per-user record of **who downloaded which document and when** (with IP), filterable by user.
+Answers "what has user X downloaded?".
 - All admin routes sit behind an auth **and** role check; non-admins are redirected.

 ### Security on the client